Jason Ellison: Cincinnati Reds

 On August 7, the Cincinnati Reds claimed Ellison off waivers from the Mariners.
 He finished the season for the Reds and was outrighted to the minor leagues on October 11.
 He refused the assignment and elected free agency.

 Texas Rangers

 On January 24, 2008, the Texas Rangers signed Ellison to a minor league contract with an invitation to spring training.
 After spending most of the season in the minors, Ellison was called up on August 7.
 He was designated for assignment on August 25, and sent outright to the minors two days later.

 Philadelphia Phillies

 On January 7, 2009, Ellison signed a minor league contract with an invitation to spring training with the Philadelphia Phillies.
-He was granted free agency after the '09 season.
+He was granted free agency after the season.

+Post-playing career

+Ellison became a scout in 2011, working as the northwest supervisor for the Los Angeles Angels.
+He was promoted in 2016 to the team's national hitting crosschecker.
+He joined the Pittsburgh Pirates as a regional supervisor in 2021.

+In 2024, he became the hitting coach and outfield coordinator for the Washington Huskies.
+In August 2024, he became the hitting coach for the Arizona State Sun Devils, under head coach Willie Bloomquist, his former high school and Mariners teammate.

+Ellison was inducted into the Bellevue College Baseball Hall of Fame in 2017 and the college's athletics hall of fame in 2019.
+Ellison's 1999 baseball team was inducted into Lewis-Clark State College's hall of fame in 2023.

+Personal life

+Ellison is married and has two children.